Pupil Premium: A Headteacher's Guide to Effective Spending

 • Disadvantaged students mostly do not perform as well in education as their peers.

 • This source of funding is a government initiative designed to improve educational outcomes for children from disadvantaged backgrounds.
 The aim of Pupil Premium is to ensure that every child receives a fair start in life and reaches their full potential.
 To achieve this goal, the Government provides additional funding to schools serving pupils from poorer families.
 This extra cash helps teachers to give these children extra support throughout their school career.
 This includes providing them with specialist teaching staff, better resources, and improved facilities.
-Pupil Premium is available to primary schools across England, Scotland, Wales and Northern Ireland.
+Pupil Premium is available to schools in England only.
 To find out more visit www.pupilpremium.gov.uk.

 The pupil premium is given to enable disadvantaged students to be supported to achieve their potential and have opportunities and experiences to support this.
 Although the state allocates this additional school funding, school leaders are responsible for using and distributing this additional funding after checking the students' eligibility for pupil premium funding in their schools.
 They may use all of the grants on to school or save some for funding activities to benefit any specific group, or all, of the looked after children in the school.